arlinp/MobileAgents/README.md

 location, or fire location.

 ### Completed
+Reads in a configuration file and displays a GUI containing the indicated graph.
+Nodes are connected with lines and node color indicates the node state.
+Agent and Node threads are initialized and started.
+Initial configuration contains a single agent that walks the graph searching for a node on fire.
+If a fire found a message is printed to standard out.

 ### Todo
 -Finish message queue.
 -Fix walking of agents so they stop when they have already explored the graph entirely at first.
+-Fix configuration file reading to accept node location values larger than a single digit.
+-Add update functionality to GUI to display updates as the fire spreads.